Fynny: Building a one-stop debt relief app with 30% better task success

 Interactive budgeting and simulation tools

-Bite-sized financial microlearning and helpful daily tips
+Bite-sized gamified financial microlearning and helpful daily tips

 Impact created